 The San Francisco Peninsular has a fairly basic layout.
 At the heart of it are Union Square and the downtown area surrounding it.
 In the north is the fisherman’s Wharf Area.

 Union Square / Downtown

-Most hotels are centred around Union Square and the Downtown area.
+Most hotels are centered around Union Square and the Downtown area.
 Being in the heart of the City has many advantages and really very few disadvantages.
 That said it’s not always the most inspiring place to stay.
 You are unlikely to get anything in the way of a view or hotel grounds to relax in.

-However, the Hotel is not normally the actual focus of a City break and a Hotel in the heart of the City gives you easy access to most things.
+However, the Hotel is not normally the actual focus of a City break, and a Hotel in the heart of the City gives you easy access to most things.
 Of course, there are great transport links from here out to any of the more distant attractions that you would want to visit.

 Transport to most other areas of the city is still very convenient from North beach.
 It may mean a trip to Union Square first but generally, you can get anywhere you may want to go very easily.

 A wonderfully located and stunningly decored hotel.
 The Argonaut is right by the Maritime waterfront and feels like a Disney-themed hotel.
 Everything is perfectly detailed to the San Francisco Nautical Theme.
 The little details such as the bed cushions and bedside lamps all fit the theme.
 The location could not be more perfect and the Habor View Rooms, while more expensive (around $100 per night more), are really wonderful.